dNationCloud/kubernetes-monitoring/helpers/README.md

 Grafana dashboards and Prometheus alerts are stored in the [jsonnet](https://jsonnet.org/) templates.

-Build a valid HELM templates from jsonnet templates is done by following steps:
+Build of valid HELM templates from jsonnet templates is done by following steps:
 - generate YAML files from jsonnet templates
 - pretty print of generated YAML files - some escape characters provided by jsonnet build need to be removed to achieve valid HELM template format
   - pretty print is not yet supported by jsonnet library, see https://github.com/google/jsonnet/issues/821